Education & Training

 The Mirken Department of Neurology believes stellar patient care requires exceptional doctors and is committed to fostering the careers of the most promising neurology specialists around the world.
 With an emphasis on comprehensive care, the neurology center provides ample opportunities for education, clinical training, and research in the vibrant and fascinating city of New York.

-Mount Sinai Beth Israel serves as the Manhattan Campus for the Albert Einstein College of Medicine and the neurology center’s faculty is comprised of internationally renowned doctors who have received considerable acclaim in their respective subspecialties.
+Mount Sinai Beth Israel serves as the Manhattan Campus for the Icahn School of Medicine at Mount Sinai and the neurology center’s faculty is comprised of internationally renowned doctors who have received considerable acclaim in their respective subspecialties.
 Having trained at outstanding neurology programs themselves, our faculty understands the importance of a multifaceted and fulfilling residency guided by invested mentors.
 As part of our commitment to clinical practice and research, students are encouraged to pursue original research, attend local meetings, and participate at national conferences.